ChenitaFrancis-Hare/SQL-Challenge/README.md

 Before submitting your Challenge assignment, make sure that you’ve done the following:

-A. Create an image file of your ERD.
+> Create an image file of your ERD.

-B. Create a .sql file of your table schemata.
+> Create a .sql file of your table schemata.

-C. Create a .sql file of your queries.
+> Create a .sql file of your queries.

-D. (Optional) Create a Jupyter notebook of the bonus analysis.
+> (Optional) Create a Jupyter notebook of the bonus analysis.
 (Note: there will be no extra points for completing this.)

-E. Ensure that your repository has regular commits and a thorough README.md file
+> Ensure that your repository has regular commits and a thorough README.md file

-G. To submit your Challenge assignment, click Submit, and then provide the URL of your GitHub repository for grading.
+> To submit your Challenge assignment, click Submit, and then provide the URL of your GitHub repository for grading.